muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 presented, heavily relying on the ‘Turkish History Thesis.’
 The Turkish history thesis

-contended that the Turks were a great and ancient race [...].
-In Central Asia, they had created a bright civilization around an inner sea. [...]
-When the inner sea dried up due to climatic changes, the Turks left their original home and moved in all directions to civilize the rest of the world.
-They went to China to the East; to India to the South; and to Egypt, Mesopotamia, Persia, Anatolia, Greece, and Italy to the West. (Çağ aptay, 2006, p.
+>contended that the Turks were a great and ancient race [...].
+In
+>Central Asia, they had created a bright civilization around an inner
+>sea. [...]
+When the inner sea dried up due to climatic changes, the
+>Turks left their original home and moved in all directions to
+>civilize the rest of the world.
+They went to China to the East; to
+>India to the South; and to Egypt, Mesopotamia, Persia, Anatolia,
+>Greece, and Italy to the West. (Çağaptay, 2006, p.
 51)

 [T]his formative period succeeded in creating a vision of the history of Turkey that had to go back before the Ottoman Empire onto the